wisekrakr/Twitter-Youtube-Api-Machine/README.md

 On https://www.npmjs.com/ got: twit api and youtube-search api

-Via node.js and cmd-prompt init these api's (npm install <name> -s).
+Via node.js and cmd-prompt init these api's (npm install twit -s).
 Create a new .js file in any text editor.
 In this file I create new variables: